 They typically contain card abstracts representing by-monthly pay periods and indicating for each period whether the soldier was present, absent, missing, on detached service, on furlough, in a hospital, held as a prisoner of war, deserted, killed, etc. They also commonly indicate when and where the soldier mustered in and out and his rank at those times.
 A soldier’s service record will frequently mention when he was a promoted, transferred, resigned, or discharged, for instance.

 In some cases, a service record will include “personal papers” or supporting documentation like enlistment papers, copies of orders, casualty reports, hospital records, prisoner of war records, a discharge certificate, record of death and internment, inventory of personal effects (upon death), correspondence, and others.

-Although the information in service records are recorded for military purposes, they sometimes contain some biographical or genealogical details, including aliases and spelling variations, age or date of birth, place of birth or residence, a physical description, occupation before the war, and, in more rare cases, even the name/address of a spouse or parent.
+Although the information in service records are recorded for military purposes, they sometimes contain some biographical or genealogical details, including aliases and spelling variations, age or year of birth, place of birth or residence, a physical description, occupation before the war, and, in more rare cases, even the name/address of a spouse or parent.

 By contrast, a soldier’s Pension File very commonly includes biographical and genealogical information.
 For more information, please read about Pension Files.

 Pro Tip: A soldier’s service file and his pension file can both be very enlightening.
 They served different purposes and therefore focus on different kinds of data.
 For the most complete picture of the soldier’s life, military service, and family, you should obtain copies of both files whenever possible.

 Note that soldiers very commonly served in more than one unit.
 And upon being discharged with a disability, a soldier might also have re-enlisted for light duty in the “Veteran Reserve Corps.”
 There should be an independent service file for each unit in which he served and each service file is subject to the same fee.
 If we find that your soldier served in more units than you identified, then we will request approval before pulling the additional service files.